Updated 3 March 2021

 What do I do if I think someone should be wearing a face covering?

 There is helpful guidance on how to deal with this kind of situation on the digital practice pages.
 However please remember that not everyone is required to wear a face covering.
 It is important to be kind and mindful of this and know that the reasons for exemption may not always be visible.

-It is important to remember that wearing a face covering is just one of the range of measures – including social distancing and frequent hand washing – that we should all take to help keep everyone safe.
-If you have any concerns about face coverings, please speak to your line manager / academic tutor.
+Wearing a face covering is just one of the range of measures, including social distancing and frequent hand washing, that we should all take to help keep everyone safe.
+If you have any concerns about face coverings, please speak to your line manager/academic tutor.